 - Wipe off counters

-AGE 7-9: this is when I begin to raise the bar on my exceptions for their cleaning skills.
+This is when I begin to raise the bar on my exceptions for their cleaning skills.
 It’s also the age when they just want to rush through it and go outside with friends.
 My kids know I will check all their chores before they are allowed to play and if their cut corners or don’t finish a task, they stay inside and end up with more chores:)

 - Make their bed everyday